 Assessing the impact of the existing constellation of regional institutions for efforts to advance human rights and democracy, focusing on diplomatic aspects as well as jurisprudence, and exploring the compatibility of emerging alliances and institutional innovations with those that through the OAS have spawned the Democratic Charter and the inter-American system for the protection of human rights embodied by the Commission and the Court;

-The effort draws on international relations scholars, diplomatic historians and political scientists from throughout the region, as well as the unique expertise at AU's law school in the area of inter-American law and jurisprudence.
-In particular, foreign policy specialists at INCT/INEU and AU are undertaking systematic studies of the policy-making processes that are shaping the contours of the emerging hemispheric order.
-The network of researchers affiliated with CRIES is contributing its expertise on civil society participation in regional affairs, drawing on its studies from such domains as security, conflict prevention and peace-building and environmental governance, among others.
-This project has also recruited scholars from several other institutions located across the region to carry out studies that complement AU-INCT/INEU-based investigations of policy-making processes in the U.S. and Brazil and those of CRIES-affiliated researchers regarding civil society.
+The effort drew on international relations scholars, diplomatic historians and political scientists from throughout the region, as well as the unique expertise at AU's law school in the area of inter-American law and jurisprudence.
+In particular, foreign policy specialists at INCT/INEU and AU undertook systematic studies of the policy-making processes that are shaping the contours of the emerging hemispheric order.
+The network of researchers affiliated with CRIES contributed its expertise on civil society participation in regional affairs, drawing on its studies from such domains as security, conflict prevention and peace-building and environmental governance, among others.
+This project also recruited scholars from several other institutions located across the region to carry out studies that complement AU-INCT/INEU-based investigations of policy-making processes in the U.S. and Brazil and those of CRIES-affiliated researchers regarding civil society.

 As part of the Hemisphere in Flux project, CLALS hosted the workshop "International Relations, Multilateralism and Prospects for Democratic Deepening of Inter-American Affairs," October 13-15, 2011 at American University.
 Convened by CLALS, INCT/INEU and CRIES, the workshop summoned expert scholars from seven countries in the Americas to craft a research agenda focused on illuminating key trends in inter-American relations.